bbauska/Anti-Project2025/anti.md

 conditions for America and her allies.
 OIRA should also work with other components of OMB to revise and apply OMB’s uniform Guidance for Grants and Agreements22 and ensure that federal contract and grant guidelines satisfy EO 12866 and other centralized standards as appropriate.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the president to reintroduce the concept of administrative pay-as-you-go.
+<p>Project 2025 called on the president to reintroduce the concept of administrative pay-as-you-go.
 “Regardless of whether Congress adopts the President’s full set of budget recommendations, the President should reintroduce the concept of administrative pay-as-you-go, or administrative PAYGO.
 This simple procedural requirement imposes budget neutrality on the discretionary choices of federal